 When should I be concerned about my pet's gut health?

-If your pet has diarrhoea or constipation that lasts more than 24 hours, or is accompanied by other symptoms like vomiting, lethargy or signs of pain, you should contact your daytime vet or Video Vets Now.
+If your pet has diarrhoea or constipation that lasts more than 24 hours, or is accompanied by other symptoms like vomiting, lethargy or signs of pain, you should contact your daytime vet or book an online consultation.
 Out of hours, find your nearest Vets Now clinic location and we’ll be able to help.